On the structure of W-algebras in type A

 Here the sum runs over a finite set $A$ which parameterizes the simple $\W_{p,p-n}(\sll_{p-(n+m)})$-modules $\mathbb{L}_{p,p-n}(\lambda)$ and $L_{k^\sharp}(\sll_m)$-modules $L_{k^\sharp}(\mu)$ appearing in the decomposition of multiplicities, and $\mathscr{V}_L$ is the Heisenberg vertex algebra $\pi$ or a rank one lattice vertex subalgebra extending $\pi$.
 We apply $H_{f_{1^{m-n'},n'}}$ with $n'\leq n,m$ to $\W_{k}(\sll_{n+m},f_{1^m,n})$ and obtain

 Since

 by \cite[Thm 7.8]{AvE22}, we may iterate the hook-type BRST reductions.
-As a by-product of Conjecture~\ref{conj:successive_reductions}, we obtain the following conformal embedding for exceptional $\W$-algebras of type $\sll_N$. \begin{conjecture} Let $N\in\Z_{>0}$ and $k=-N+p/n$ to be admissible. \\ \textup{(1)} The $\W$-algebra $\W_k(\sll_N,f_{1^r,n^s})$, with $sn+r=N$ and $r\geq 0$, has a conformal embedding
+As a by-product of Conjecture~\ref{conj:successive_reductions}, we obtain the following conformal embedding for exceptional $\W$-algebras of type $\sll_N$. \begin{conjecture} Let $N\in\Z_{>0}$ and $k=-N+p/n$ to be admissible. \begin{enumerate}[wide, labelindent=0pt] \item The $\W$-algebra $\W_k(\sll_N,f_{1^r,n^s})$, with $sn+r=N$ and $r\geq 0$, has a conformal embedding